 - Interest Income

-- The insurance company keeps the death benefit but pays the interest it accrues to the beneficiary for the rest of his or her life or a fixed time period.
+- The insurance company retains the death benefit while making interest payments to the beneficiary for either the remainder of their life or a specified fixed period.

 - Life Income

 - The insurer calculates a fixed, guaranteed monthly income for life based on the beneficiary’s age and sex.

 - A similar calculation to life income, but with a specific number of years.

 - Allows annual payout of a fixed amount as extra income for the beneficiary.

 How Long Does It Take To Get a Life Insurance Payout?

 Most life insurance claims are paid out within 30 to 60 days after filing a claim, but delays can occur.
 In numerous states, insurance companies are typically granted a 30-day period to review a claim before making a payout, denying the claim or requesting additional information.

 What are the policy requirements?